Stobertonf/facebook_interface/README.md

 ## Escopo

-📚 Neste projeto eu irei desenvolver a interface do facebook.
+📚 Neste projeto eu tive a oportunidade de aprender a desenvolver a Interface do Facebook, utilizando o Dart & Flutter.

 ## Foco